 Standard Supporting Artists do not receive travel expenses.
-If you are to receive travel expenses it will be negotiated before you are booked e.g. if you have been specifically requested.
+If you are to receive travel expenses it will have been negotiated and agreed before you are booked.

 When / how will I get paid?

 You will be paid via BACS transfer.
 It takes up to 12 weeks for productions to send the payment to us, and then we need to process the payment and send it to you.

 I’ve been paid less than I thought, what should I do?